translate/translate/docs/installation.rst

 those who need problems fixed, or who want to work on the bleeding edge, get the latest source from :ref:`Git <installation#installing_from_git>`.

-For most Windows users, the file named "translate-toolkit-...-setup.exe" is the best choice and contains everything you need if you just want to run Toolkit commands.
-If you want to use it for development, you will need to install it with easy_install or from the source package.

-If you install the complete "setup" version in Windows, or if you install through your distribution's package manager, you should automatically have all the dependencies you need.
-If you are installing from the Version Control System, or from a source release, you should check the README file for information on the dependencies that are needed.
+If you install through your distribution's package manager, you should automatically have all the dependencies you need.
+If you are installing a version from Version Control, or from a source release, you should check the README file for information on the dependencies that are needed.
 Some of the dependencies are optional.
 The README file documents this.

 .. _installation#installing_packaged_versions: